antonblaise/persona-ai/README.md

 ### Stage 3️⃣: Chainlit UI Deployment

-In this stage, we will make use of the open-source customizable [Chainlit UI](https://docs.chainlit.io/get-started/overview) to run the AI persona.
+In this stage, we will implement the open-source customizable [Chainlit UI](https://docs.chainlit.io/get-started/overview) to run the AI persona.

 1. First, we need to make sure Ollama is running in the background:
     Open a new Command Prompt or PowerShell and run: